josephschmitt/alexa-esb-colors/README.md

 that directory and overwrite the contents of `event.json`.
 Then run `node-lambda run` from the command line.

-## Deploying to Lambda
+## Setting up the Skill

+To set up the skill, head on over to [Alexa skills kit development console](https://developer.amazon.com/edw/home.html) and add a new skill.
+Fill in the basic skill information however you choose, then head on over to Interaction Model.
+In the Intent Schema field, copy and paste the contents of the `interaction_model/intent_schema.json` file.
+Then in the Sample Utterances field, copy and paste the contents of `interaction_model/sample_utterances.txt`.

+## Hosting the Skill

+The skill is built to be easily hosted on Amazon's [AWS Lambda service](https://aws.amazon.com/lambda/).
+Create your Lambda function (using the alexa-skills-kit-color-expert blueprint) and make sure you choose Node.js as the runtime.

-To deploy to Amazon Lambda, first makes sure you do an `npm install` at the root of the project.
+To deploy to Lambda, first makes sure you do an `npm install` at the root of the project.
 Once all the dependencies are installed, run `npm run bundle`, which will create a lambda.zip file.
 You can then upload that zip file to Lambda for use in your function and skill.